Skip to main content

 Do you see a pattern?
 You shouldn't because it's a random walk, from Wikipedia.

 It’s helpful to remember: you don’t always need to find an explanation for everything.
 Humans are special in that our brains are pattern-matching algorithms on hyperdrive at all times, except perhaps while we sleep.
 This tendency, known as apophenia, can lead us to perceive connections and patterns where none exist, much like seeing shapes in clouds or faces in inanimate objects.
 It’s related to the concept used in the Rorschach test.
-This cognitive bias is particularly relevant when discussing random walks, as it can tempt us to find illusory trends or predictability in inherently random processes.
-Nassim Nicholas Taleb explores this phenomenon extensively in his book “Fooled by Randomness”, highlighting how often we mistake luck for skill, especially in fields like finance.
+When you’re staring at a random walk long enough, it’s easy to start inventing a trend that isn’t there.
+Nassim Nicholas Taleb makes basically this point in “Fooled by Randomness”: in markets especially, we keep mistaking luck for skill.